David-Else/zen-typescript-starter-project/README.md

 ### Testing

-To run your tests once, or with --watch mode, use the corresponding script.
-Mocha is run using `--require esm --require ./test/setup-jsdom.js`, so ES6 Modules work out of the box, and all jsdom settings can be edited in the setup file.
+Mocha is run using `--require esm --require ./test/setup-jsdom.js`, so ES6 Modules work out of the box, and all jsdom settings can be edited in the `setup-jsdom.js` file.

 The tests are run on the compiled `.js` files, so make sure you are running in TSC watch mode or you might find yourself running old versions of the tests.